-The best way to bring money to Japan is by bringing a debit card and a credit card with funds so you may withdraw cash from ATMs in Japan.
+The best way to bring money to Japan is by bringing a debit card with available funds so you may withdraw cash from ATMs in Japan.
 Japan is still a primarily cash economy so you will need to withdraw cash for most of your spending needs.
-None of the local restaurants at the Olympic Village or in the closest neighborhood accept credit cards.
-Traveler's checks can only be cashed at banks which have limited hours.
-Please check with your local bank to find out what fees may be charged for withdrawing cash in Japan and BE SURE TO NOTIFY YOUR DEBIT AND CREDIT CARD COMPANY THAT YOU WILL BE USING YOUR CARD IN JAPAN.
+None of the local restaurants at the Olympic Village or in the closest neighborhood accept credit cards, though it is useful to bring one for purchases at some stores and in case of emergency.
+Please check with the bank that issued your credit/debit cards to find out what fees may be charged for withdrawing cash or using the card for payments in Japan.
+Be sure to notify your debit and credit card company that you will be using your card in Japan.
 Failure to do so can result in your not being able to withdraw cash.
-It's helpful to bring more than one card in case one is lost (and then cancelled) or one doesn't work in the nearest ATM machine.
+It's helpful to bring more than one card in case one is lost (and then cancelled) or one doesn't work in the nearest ATM.

 Your major expense in Japan will be purchasing meals.
-With the exception of six breakfasts (in hotels) and approximately three group meals you will need funds to purchase your own meals.
-At the NYC cafeteria we'll be able to get set meals in the cafeteria for about \$14.50 a day.
-When eating in the restaurants on the NYC campus and outside of the NYC prices may be closer to \$30 a day, depending on how much you want to eat.
-You can usually get a filling bowl of hot noodles \$7.
+With the exception of three breakfasts (in hotels) and approximately four group meals you will need funds to purchase your own meals.
+At the National Youth Center (NYC, our residence in Tokyo) cafeteria we'll be able to get set meals for about \$16 a day.
+When eating in the restaurants on the NYC campus and outside of the NYC prices may be closer to \$20-30 a day, depending on how much you want to eat.
+You can usually get a filling bowl of hot noodles \$7-9.
 If you want to travel by public transportation to other parts of the city you'll need to cover that.
-Probably a minimum of \$200 a week for food and extras will be adequate.
+Probably a minimum of \$275 a week for food and extras will be adequate.
 Obviously if you want to buy souvenirs or extra food and snacks you'll need to add more to that estimate.